Exact and approximate inference in graphical models: variable elimination and beyond: Illustration on CHMM

-A first approach to derive an approximate E step it to seek for a variational approximation of $p(h|o)$ assuming that $q(h)$ is restricted to a family $\mathcal{Q}$ of tractable distributions, as described in Section \ref{Sec:VariationApprox}.
-This approach results in the maximization of a lower bound of the original log-likelihood.
-The choice of $\mathcal{Q}$ is critical and is a balance between approximation accuracy and computation efficiency.
+\paragraph{Several variational approximations for the EM algorithm} For more complex graphical structure, explicitly determining ${\Pr}^\theta(\bfh|\bfo)$ can be too expensive to perform exactly.
+A first approach to derive an approximate E-step is to seek for a variational approximation of ${\Pr}^\theta(\bfh|\bfo)$ assuming that $q(\bfh)$ is restricted to a family $\mathcal{Q}$ of tractable distributions, as described in Section \ref{Sec:VariationApprox}.
+The choice of $\mathcal{Q}$ is critical, and requires achieving an acceptable balance between approximation accuracy and computation efficiency.
 Choosing $\mathcal{Q}$ typically amounts to breaking down some dependencies in the original distribution to end up with some tractable distribution.
-In the case of coupled HMM, the simplest distribution is the class of fully factorized distributions (i.e. mean field approximation), that is
+In the case of CHMM, the simplest distribution is the class of fully factorised distributions (i.e. mean field approximation), that is

-Such an approximation corresponds to the graphical model of \figurename~\ref{Fig:CoupledHMM-indep}.
-Intuitively, this approximation replaces the stochastic influence existing between the hidden variables by its mean value.
+Such an approximation of ${\Pr}^\theta(\bfh|\bfo)$ corresponds to the graphical model of \figurename~\ref{Fig:CoupledHMM-indep}.
+Intuitively, this approximation replaces the stochastic influence between the hidden variables by its mean value.

-As suggested in \cite{WaJ08}, a less drastic approximation can be obtained using the distribution family of independent heterogeneous Markov chains:
+As suggested in \citet{WaJ08}, a less drastic approximation of ${\Pr}^\theta(\bfh|\bfo)$ can be obtained using the distribution family of independent heterogeneous Markov chains: